INTRAMURAL 7v7 & 8v8-MIXED-REC FLAG FOOTBALL RULES AND REGULATIONS

 Option #3 = 3 points (from 20 yards)

 A team is given one choice (one, two or three points) for their “try” attempt.
 The declared point value will remain the same even if penalties move the ball closer or farther from the goal.
 A team’s “try’ attempt choice can only be changed by taking a time out before the try is attempted.
-An interception on a try for an extra point can be returned for 3 points.
+A change of possession during a try causes the play to become dead.

 Securing the Flag belt: The defensive player must not tackle, block, trip or hold the ball carrier while attempting to deflag the ball carrier.
 If a player trips, holds, or uses any other illegal acts, a penalty of ten yards will be called.
 If flagrant, unnecessary roughness occurs, ejection may also result.
 Flag belt must be “clearly taken” from the ball carrier by a defensive player.
 If it falls off for any other reason, the play continues.
 It will become a one-hand touch on the offensive player without the flag.
 However, if a player from the opposing team causes the clip on the flag belt to break, the player is down.
 If a player is found wearing a belt that is tied, it will be an automatic ejection from a game.